 This workshop will provide participants the opportunity to:

-The workshop begins at 0800 on Wednesday, October 29.
-The team will spend the following morning in orientation with short briefings on safety, equipment, and southeastern fuels.
+The workshop begins at 0800 on Wednesday, November 4.
+The team will spend the morning in orientation with short briefings on safety, equipment, and southeastern fuels.
 Field trips/burning will be at potential cooperator sites located within the area chosen for the workshop.
 Federal, state and private cooperators may be visited during this timeframe.
 On the last day, participants will conduct a closeout with the cadre.
-Participants should plan to travel home the morning of November 4.
+Participants should plan to travel home the morning of November 10.
 PFTC will provide all transportation during the workshop.

 There is no tuition.
 All costs for travel, per diem, salary and overtime will be the responsibility of the sending unit.
 PFTC will provide transportation during the workshop.
-All non red-carded participants must have watched the video, Using Your Fire Shelter (NFES-1568).
-Participants must provide appropriate PPE.
+All participants must have watched the video, Using Your Fire Shelter (NFES-1568).
+Participants must arrive with the appropriate PPE.

 “If there is a secret, executive level list of the best federal courses, this (Workshop) should be on it!